davidj778/Use-Linux-commands-to-manage-file-permissions/README.md

 ## Change file permissions on a hidden file

-The organization does not want the archived .project_x.txt have write permissions for anyone, but they want the user and group to be able to read the file.
+The organization does not want the archived .project_x.txt to have write permissions for anyone.
+Instead, they want the user and group to be able to read the file.

     .project_x.txt
         User = read, write